Last updated: 31st January 2020

 2.1 OFX collects the following kinds of Personal Information:

-i. your identity particulars, including your name, sex, address (and previous two addresses), date of birth, phone number, mobile number, bank account information, name of employer and drivers licence number.
-If you choose to add a beneficiary on our website, OFX will ask you for your beneficiary’s name, email address, financial information (bank information) and physical address;
+- i. your identity particulars, including your name, sex, address (and previous two addresses), date of birth, phone number, mobile number, bank account information, name of employer and drivers licence number.
+If you choose to add a Recipient on our website, OFX will ask you for your Recipient’s Personal Information including the Recipient’s name, email address, financial information (bank information) and physical address;

-vii. where you are a client of OFX, the contents of telephone conversations between you and OFX representatives.
+- vii. where you are a customer of OFX, the contents of telephone conversations between you and OFX representatives.

-2.2 OFX is required to collect certain Personal Information under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth), rules and other subordinate instruments (AML/CTFLaws).
-For all corporate clients (including without limitation, registered domestic and foreign companies, registered associations, registered co-operatives, trusts, partnerships, government bodies or other statutory bodies (Corporate Clients), OFX is required under the AML/CTF Laws to collect Personal Information of individuals (being a natural person or persons) who ultimately own or control (whether directly or indirectly) the Corporate Client (Beneficial Owners).
-OFX is required to collect Personal Information of Beneficial Owners to assist OFX to verify information about the beneficial ownership and control of OFX’s Corporate Clients.
+2.2 OFX is required to collect certain Personal Information under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth), rules and other subordinate instruments (AML/CTF Laws).
+For all corporate customers (including without limitation, registered domestic and foreign companies, registered associations, registered co-operatives, trusts, partnerships, government bodies or other statutory bodies (Corporate Customers), OFX is required under the AML/CTF Laws to collect Personal Information of individuals (being a natural person or persons) who ultimately own or control (whether directly or indirectly) the Corporate Customer (Beneficial Owners).
+OFX is required to collect Personal Information of Beneficial Owners to assist OFX to verify information about the beneficial ownership and control of OFX’s Corporate Customers.